SnowdogApps/magento2-alpaca-theme/README.md

-# Colibri - components & theme for Magento 2.3
+# Alpaca - components & theme for Magento 2.3

 ## Description
-Colibri Theme for Magento 2 is part of a `colibri-packages` To make it work with all features, we use following modules:
+Alpaca Theme for Magento 2 is part of a `alpaca-packages` To make it work with all features, we use following modules:

 Open source